Carol Anstey

 Carol Ann Anstey (née Brake; born October 16, 1974) is a Canadian politician from the Conservative Party of Canada.
 She is also an author and real estate agent.
+On June 30, 2026, Anstey was appointed shadow minister of Energy and Natural resources.

 Career

-She was elected Member of Parliament for Long Range Mountains in the 2025 Canadian federal election.
+Anstey was elected Member of Parliament for Long Range Mountains in the 2025 Canadian federal election.
 She contested the seat in the 2021 election.
 Anstey is a real estate agent by profession; she is also author of the book Called to his purpose.

+At the time of the 2025 Canadian federal election, Anstey lived in Deer Lake, Newfoundland and Labrador.